Sweden profile

 2017 April - Four people die in a truck attack on a busy shopping street in central Stockholm.

-2018 April - The Swedish Academy, which awards the Nobel literature prize, comes under attack for allegedly ignoring accusations of sexual abuse by the husband of one of its members.
+2018 May - The Swedish Academy cancels the Nobel Prize for Literature after several high-profile resignations over accusations that it ignored alleged sexual abuse by the husband of one of its members.